batect/batect/docs/content/config/Containers.md

 was added in v0.21.

 ### `TERM`
 The `TERM` environment variable, if set on the host, is always automatically passed through to the container.
+This ensures that features such as coloured output continue to work correctly inside the container.

 ### Proxy-related environment variables
 Proxy-related environment variables, if set on the host, are passed through to the container at build and run time, but are not used for image pulls.